 Both teams train at Rosenblatt Pool, Oxford.
 The Blues (1st team) train 6-8 times a week in the pool, alongside 3 dryland sessions.
 A high level of commitment is expected, due to the club’s Full Blue status which our members train hard to achieve.
 Members of this team have usually swum competitively before university, but it is not uncommon for them to have had a break from the sport before joining OUSC.

 OUSC’s season is a busy one.
 Pre-season training begins in Trinity term, as well as over the summer, and builds up towards our first competition: a friendly match against other universities which usually takes place within the first few weeks of term.
-BUCS Short Course Championships is the next major event, which is usually held in November.
+BUCS Short Course Championships is the next major event, which is held in November.
 Both teams compete here and it is an opportunity for swimmers to impress the Captains and fight for a space on the Varsity team.
-The Blues team attend a training camp during the first week of January (this season will be located in Lanzarote) and is a crucial aspect of the training season as it ensures the team is in peak physical fitness in preparation for the Varsity Match and BUCS Team Championships.
-The training is highly intensive, with 10 pool sessions and gym work every day.
-The weeks also allows for swimmers to spend time together as a team and activities are planned alongside the grueling training!
+The Blues team attend a long course training camp during the first week of January and is a crucial aspect of the training season as it ensures the team is in peak physical fitness in preparation for the Varsity Match and BUCS Team Championships.
+The training is highly intensive and makes great inroads towards a Varsity victory.
+The week also allows for swimmers to spend time together as a team and activities are planned alongside the gruelling training!

 The historic Varsity Match takes place during Hilary term and is the main highlight of the year.
 The rivalry is fierce and its location alternates so that both sides get to host the event biennially.
 It is a fantastic competition which always has an incredible atmosphere.
 Oxford were victorious in the 2019 Varsity Match, and look to continue their winning streak against Cambridge in 2020.